Gift Icon

 Transporting a car by land is typically done in two ways: open-air transport or enclosed shipping.

 Open-air transport means that the car will be loaded onto the truck, usually with several vehicles, and shipped exposed to the elements.
-This method is cheaper since the transport is shared and the truck can carry more vehicles at once.
+This method is cheaper since the transport is shared and the car can carry more vehicles simultaneously.

 Enclosed transport is more expensive since the car is shipped in a covered carrier.
 These carriers usually carry a maximum of four vehicles that share the cost.

-When you opt for open-air shipping, the overall cost for shipping your car will be less.
+When you opt for open-air shipping, the overall cost of shipping your car will be less.

 Taking your car to the company’s terminal yourself will cost the carrier less, therefore you will be charged less for the service.
 The same is true when you pick it up yourself at the destination terminal.

-When a carrier comes to your house or a predetermined location for pickup, more time and energy is consumed on the company’s end, and you will have to pay more for the service.
+When a carrier comes to your house or a predetermined location for pickup, the company uses more time and energy, and you will have to pay more for the service.
 You will also be charged to drop it off anywhere other than the company’s terminal.

 Terminal-to-terminal delivery will save you money, but it should also make sense.
-If you live a distance from the terminal and have to, for example, Uber there, it may make more sense to opt for door delivery in a new area.
+If you live a distance from the terminal and have to, for example, Uber there, opting for door delivery in a new area may make more sense.
 Ask about terminal-to-door or door-to-terminal delivery options.

 Car shipping with A1 Auto Transport